We all need to daydream from time to time. This is your chance to discover deserted pieces of paradise and feel the silky sand between your toes.

 Across the water is the slice of paradise that is Papatowai which feels totally tropical despite staring out at Antarctica.
 There is a wonderful walk through the greenery to perhaps the best bench ever!
 Christmas time brings a real treat of the flowering red rata making this place even more gorgeous if that is possible.

 Tautuku just round the corner again is the next stretch of sumptuous sand where rainforest slides gracefully to the seashore.
-You can walk for hours right the way down to the peninsula and the hidden gem that is Sweet Pea beach.
+You can walk for hours right the way down to the peninsula.
 Yes you are still in New Zealand but it feels like paradise lost so just dream.

 One of us locals’ favourite sanctuaries for serenity and tranquility is the hidden Lake Wilkie which has marvelous mirror reflections, lush bush and red rata at the start of summer.
 Nearby Tautuku Boardwalk is another place to dream in this hallowed place which feels like an Eco Amphitheatre in the heart of the rainforest.